nummacway/gb300-sf2000-tool/README.md

 - Small
 - Fast startup times
-- Works quite smooth (depends on Windows GDI and TF card/reader performance)
+- Works quite smooth (depends on TF card/reader performance and on Windows GDI (I'm talking about you, _Keys_ tab!))
 - Clean interface with all icons handcrafted just for this software, according to the OpenMoji style guide
 - Many explanations right inside the tool (more details on this page)
 - Supports drag and drop and multi-select (actions in the ROM details still apply to displayed single file only)